 Atomic Radius:

 This refers to the size of the atom by referring to the distance from its center to the “edge” of its electron cloud.
 The “bonding atomic radius” is slightly shorter than the radius of the neutral atom because, when atoms bond, their electron clouds tend to overlap.
 This makes the radius shorter at that place, and it is calculated by taking half of the bond length — the distance from the nucleus of one atom to the nucleus of the other.
-The circles in the table below represent the sizes of the atoms when they form covalent bonds.
-(The colors and values in this table represent electronegativity.)
+The circles in the periodic table below represent the sizes of the atoms when they form covalent bonds.
+(NOTE: the colors and values in this table represent electronegativity, not size.)

 Ionic Radius: When atoms become ions, they gain or lose electrons in order to gain full outer electron shells.
 This causes their sizes to change because the balance of protons to electrons has changed.
 This changes the effective nuclear charge.
 In the case of positive ions, the effective nuclear charge will be greater because there are now more protons than electrons.
 The inward attraction of the electron cloud towards the nucleus is therefore greater, and positive ions are therefore smaller than their neutral atoms.
 In the case of negative ions, the effective nuclear charge will be smaller because there are now more electrons than protons.
 Negative ions are therefore larger than their neutral atoms.
 Some (metal) ions are capable of making more than one type of ion, for example Germanium (Ge) can make a 2+ or 4+ ion.
 (This is represented by a 2-tone ion color with more than one charge listed.
 The larger the charge, the smaller the ion.)
 Notice that some elements, such as Phosphorus (P) and Sulfur (S), can form positive or negative ions.